 - There is currently no specific treatment for MCI

-Mild Cognitive Impairment (MCI) is a condition best defined as the patient transition period from the normal aging process to Alzheimer’s disease or to another type of dementia.
-This intermediate phase is elusive and slow, with the patient’s first emerging signs of mental disorder barely discernable.
+Mild Cognitive Impairment (MCI) is a condition best defined as the intermediate stage between normal age-related cognitive impairment and the more severe decline in Alzheimer’s disease or another type of dementia.
+This intermediate phase is elusive and slow, with the person’s first emerging signs of mental disorder barely discernable.
 It is akin to a battery that loses its power in an unhurried and drawn-out period in between natural aging and the gradual dimming of significant cognitive faculties.

 Another name given to this phase is “pre-clinical”, and although it is often a precursor to Alzheimer’s or other type of dementia disorder, it does not necessarily lead to further neurological decline.
-In fact, people with the MCI type of disorder may stay with condition for years, while others may fully recover from it.
+In fact, people with MCI may have the condition for years without getting worse, and some may fully recover.
 Naturally, these statements depend to a large degree on the person’s coexisting health problems and other disorders.

-With advancing age, the brain sustains wear and tear as well, mostly as a result of oxidative damage, also known as oxidative stress, which results from the effect of “free radicals” or oxidants over time.
+With advancing age, the brain sustains wear and tear as well as oxidative stress, which results from the effect of “free radicals” or oxidants over time.
 Typically, we may start forgetting names or recent events, though this forgetfulness is hardly more than a nuisance.

-Comes a point however where some people experience more than simple forgetfulness.
+There may come a point however when some people experience more than simple forgetfulness.
 They may forget things more often, even appointments or important commitments they made, or they may lose the ability to focus on any task on hand, their thought processes easily distracted.
-Those could be the early signs of the MCI type of mental disorder.
+These could be early signs of mild cognitive impairment, and family and friends may start to notice these changes.

-In addition, many people with MCI get easily overwhelmed by chores or developments that had previously not caused any concern.
+In addition, many people with MCI get easily overwhelmed by chores or tasks that had previously not caused any concern.
 Planning a multi-step activity also becomes too strenuous, and they may even experience difficulties finding their way around familiar grounds.
-Judgment is also impaired, causing embarrassment, frustration and a loss of self-confidence, which in turn at times lead to irritability, withdrawal and depression.
+Judgment may also be impaired, causing embarrassment, frustration and a loss of self-confidence, which at times can lead to irritability, withdrawal and depression.

 - Struggling to find words or construct full and coherent sentences